ipatchi/Uni-Yr2-OOP-Assignment/readme.md

+This app uses a database, this can be hosted locally using env variables for local development

+Deployment Strategy:

 1. Login to docker in aws using this command: aws ecr get-login-password --region us-east-1 --profile personal | docker login --username AWS --password-stdin <YOUR_ACCOUNT_ID>.dkr.ecr.us-east-1.amazonaws.com